simonecorsi/awesome/README.md

 *   [tinacms/tinacms](https://github.com/tinacms/tinacms) - A headless CMS for Markdown

-*   [FoalTS/foal](https://github.com/FoalTS/foal) - Elegant and fully-featured Node.Js web framework based on TypeScript. :rocket:.
+*   [FoalTS/foal](https://github.com/FoalTS/foal) - Full-featured Node.js framework, with no complexity. 🚀 Simple and easy to use, TypeScript-based and well-documented.

 *   [tinyhttp/tinyhttp](https://github.com/tinyhttp/tinyhttp) - 🦄 0-legacy, tiny & fast web framework as a replacement of Express